vatpac-technology/sops/docs/aerodromes/classc/Townsville.md

 ## Helicopter Operations
 ### Helipads
+There are two helipads at YBTL:

+- **Helipad F** (at the intersection of Taxiways B and F)
+- **Helipad B** (north of Taxiway B abeam the HELO apron)

-There are two helipads at YBTL: **Helipad F**, located at the intersection of Taxiways B and F; and **Helipad B**, located north of Taxiway B. Both helipads are part of the manoeuvring area and controlled by TL ADC.
+Both helipads are part of the manoeuvring area and controlled by TL ADC.
 Any helicopter taking off or landing on the helipads require a specific takeoff or landing clearance from ADC.

 !!! phraseology
     **TL ADC**: "FTBY21, helipad F, cleared to land"

+By default, **Helipad F** is released to SMC.
+ADC must [coordinate](#adc-to-smc) with SMC prior to issuing a landing clearance to ensure all taxiing aircraft remain clear of the pad.

 ### Departures
-VFR helicopters are generally processed via an [VFR route](#vfr-routes).
+VFR helicopters are generally processed via a [VFR route](#vfr-routes).
 IFR helicopters should conform to fixed wing operations and be processed via the [appropriate radar SID](#sid-selection) from a duty runway, unless a visual departure is acceptable.

 ### Arrivals
 VFR helicopters are generally processed via a [VFR route](#vfr-routes).
 IFR helicopters should conform to fixed wing operationss and be processed via an appropriate runway.